pouladzade/gnet-db.js/README.md

 ## Debugging

-Debugging information will display on `stderr` if the library is run with `NODE_DEBUG=eris` in the environment.
+Debugging information will display on `stderr` if the library is run with `NODE_DEBUG=monax` in the environment.

 ## Copyright